IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Background

 \subsection{Reinforcement Learning (RL)}

 The optimization of a decision process under uncertainty can be framed as an MDP.
-An MDP is defined by a set of states $S$, a set of actions $A$ that the agent can take, a transition function $\mathcal{T}$ defining the probabilities of transitioning to any state $s^\prime$ given a current state $s$ and an action $a$ taken from $s$, and a reward function $R$ mapping a transition (i.e., $s$,$a$, and $s^\prime$) to a corresponding reward.
+An MDP is defined by a set of states $S$, a set of actions $A$ that the agent can take, a transition function $\mathcal{T}$ defining the probabilities of transitioning to any state $s^\prime$ given a current state $s$ and an action $a$ taken from $s$, and a reward function $R$ mapping a transition (i.e., $s$, $a$, and $s^\prime$) to a corresponding reward.
 Optimizing such a decision process means finding a policy $\pi$---a policy is a mapping from a state to the probability of taking an action---which maximizes the sum of the future rewards discounted by a temporal factor $\gamma$:

-where $r_t$ represents the reward at timestep t.
+where $r_t$ represents the reward at time step t.
 Reinforcement learning (RL) can be used to solve an MDP whose transition and value dynamics are unknown, by learning from experience gathered via interaction with the corresponding environment~\cite{sutton2018reinforcement}.
-Off-policy RL refers to RL algorithms which enable learning from observed transitions regardless of the policy used to obtain them, by opposition to on-policy RL which can only use transitions obtained using the current behaviour derived from the learner.
-Since off-policy RL enables using any observation an arbitrary number of times, it is typically more sample efficient~\cite{gu2017interpolated}. $Q$-Learning is one of the most popular off-policy RL algorithm~\cite{watkins1992q}.
+We introduce the key RL concepts that we will use in this paper: 1) Q-Learning a standard algorithm for optimizing a policy in RL problems, 2) the concept of adding parameterized noise for exploration, and 3) decentralized RL.
+This introduction is self-contained but not exhaustive (an in-depth introduction to the field is available in \cite{sutton2018reinforcement}).